SharonRodriguez67338/notes/README.md

 5. Stay organized by keeping your code, project files, documentation, etc. in a structured and easy-to-navigate manner.
 6. Learn and use version control systems like Git to manage your source code and collaborate with others.
 7. Keep up-do-date with new programming languages, frameworks, tools, best practices, security vulnerabilities, et al. by reading blogs, articles, books, attending conferences, participating in online forums, workshops, tutorials, learning paths, certifications, courses, videos, podcasts, webinars, meetups, hackathons, local and remote events, groups, communities, slack channels, mailing lists, newsletters, RSS feeds, Twitter feeds and more.

+# 2024-02-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute stress and ensure your projects stay on track.
+Break down your tasks into smaller, manageable steps, set deadlines for each step, then allocate time during your working day to complete them.
+Using task management tools, such as Trello or Asana, can help keep you organized and on top of your to-do list.